 This is probably the platform that most people are aware of and probably use as individual accounts.
 Facebook is great for targeting particular groups of people and locations and it is a real all-rounder as far as social media platforms go.

 Some of the content that can be created on Facebook includes sharing photos, either through single photos, or multiple photos, with or without commentary.
-Creating posts that link to blogs or articles that are housed on your practices website.
-Facebook is also a great place to provide updates and news about what is going on in your practice, enabling your clients to engage with your content in real time.
+Creating posts that link to blogs or articles that are housed on the website of your practice.
+Facebook is also a great place to provide updates and news about what is going on in your practice, enabling your clients to engage with your content in real-time.
 You can share details of the team so your clients and followers can get to know them, you can ask and answer questions as well as run promotions.

 By creating a company page on Facebook, all your content will be housed in one place and easily searchable.
 It also allows you to update the page with your company information such as opening times, contact details and website address.